The fascination of Rosenthal

 Philip Rosenthal proved himself to be extremely forward-thinking when he added a furniture collection to the classical range of porcelain in 1972.
 Furniture is manufactured for the “Rosenthal Furniture” label in a factory in Espelkamp in North Rhine-Westphalia.
 Designers such as Gu?nter Ferdinand Ris, Burkhard Vogtherr and Vico Magistretti have designed distinctive pieces such as the Sunball globe chair, the range of Hombre household and contract furniture and the Pan chair.

 What is pared-down and concise in its shape, is to be found on a beautifully laid table and is connected with Bauhaus?
-TAC – an icon in tableware.
+TAC – an icon of the Bauhaus.
 Designed by Walter Gropius and his Boston office, The Architects Collaborative (TAC ), it is firmly in the Bauhaus style.
 Gropius' interest in porcelain was aroused during the planning phase at the Rosenthal am Rothbühl factory.
 At first, Philip Rosenthal did not even dare to ask the famous architect for a design.
 He apparently said, “it would be like inviting the Pope to my daughter’s baptism.”
 It was a good thing that he did sum up the courage.

 The former porcelain factory has been transformed into an international company offering sophisticated